httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Some content within HTTP messages can undergo transformations that change the bitwise value without altering meaning of the content (for example, the merging together of header fields with the same name).
 Message content must therefore be canonicalized before it is signed, to ensure that a signature can be verified despite such intermediary transformations.
 This document defines rules for each content identifier that transform the identifier's associated content into such a canonical form.

 Content identifiers are defined using production grammar defined by [RFC8941, Section 4](#RFC8941).
-The content identifier is an `sf-string` value.
+The content identifier itself is an `sf-string` value.
 The content identifier type MAY define parameters which are included using the `parameters` rule.

 ~~~ abnf